 - Optional – Add crushed Andes Candies Thin Mints to the cookie batter for a minty flavor.

-Step 1: Add the gluten free flour, cocoa powder, sugar, baking powder, and salt to a large bowl.
-Whisk the dry ingredients to blend them.
+Step 1: Mix the Dry Ingredients.
+Whisk together the gluten-free flour blend, almond flour, cocoa powder, sugar, baking powder, and salt in a large mixing bowl.

 Read Why Gluten-Free Flour Blends Vary to learn more about this.